Episodes

 Relevant links

-MathsTalk podcast: calculate.org.au/mathstalk-podcast
+MathsTalk podcast: https://calculate.org.au/mathstalk-podcast/

-Texas Instruments Australia: education.ti.com/australia
+Texas Instruments Australia: https://education.ti.com/en-au/teachers?category=professional-development

-AMSI maths careers: careers.amsi.org.au
+AMSI maths careers: https://careers.amsi.org.au/

-AMSI Industry Day resources: calculate.org.au/industry-day
+AMSI Industry Day resources: https://amsi.org.au/amsi-industry-day-for-teachers/

 Monday Sep 01, 2025